 Erected 1980 by Mt.
 Blanchard Historical Society Historic Preservation Guild of Hancock County The Ohio Historical Society.
 (Marker Number 6- 32.)

 Topics and series.

 Location.
-40° 54.114′ N, 83° 33.471′ W. Marker is in Mt.
+Marker has been reported missing.
+It was located near 40° 54.114′ N, 83° 33.471′ W. Marker was in Mt.
 Blanchard, Ohio, in Hancock County.
-Marker is on West Park Street (County Route 24), on the left when traveling west.
-Marker is at the north drive of Island Park, at the swimming pool entrance.
+Marker was on West Park Street (County Route 24), on the left when traveling west.
+The marker stands at the north drive of Island Park, at the swimming pool entrance.
 Touch for map.
-Marker is at or near this postal address: 107 West Park Street, Mount Blanchard OH 45867, United States of America.
+Marker was at or near this postal address: 107 West Park Street, Mount Blanchard OH 45867, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 20, 2021.
 It was originally submitted on April 15, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
 This page has been viewed 457 times since then and 87 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on April 15, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3, 4. submitted on April 15, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+5, 6. submitted on July 18, 2021, by Robert Baughman of Bellefontaine, Ohio. • Bill Pfingsten was the editor who published this page.